seznam/ima/packages/testing-library/README.md

 See [src/integration/configuration.ts](https://github.com/seznam/ima/blob/master/packages/testing-library/src/integration/configuration.ts) for the full list of `setIntegrationConfig` options.

 `initImaApp` also accepts optional per-call boot config overrides (`initSettings`, `initBindApp`, `initServicesApp`, `initRoutes`) that are merged on top of the suite-level config.

+When the selected environment must also affect the generated jsdom HTML template, configure it in the Jest config via `setImaTestingLibraryServerConfig({ environment })`.
+Jest setup files run after the preset has generated the template.

 **Important:** always call `clearImaApp(app)` in `afterAll`/`afterEach`.
 It restores the global timer wrappers, clears all AOP hooks, and calls `app.oc.clear()`.
 Forgetting to call it will leak state into subsequent test suites.